 - Prince Fabious in Your Highness fell in love with his bride-to-be Belladonna before he even saw her due to her beautiful singing voice.

-- Archie and Phoebe in Louisa May Alcott's Rose In Bloom — They've known each other for years, but it's her singing the night after her return from Europe that makes him instantly fall in love with her.
+- Eight Cousins: Archie and Phoebe in Rose in Bloom — They've known each other for years, but it's her singing the night after her return from Europe that makes him instantly fall in love with her.
 Archie even notes the exact time when he feels it happen.

-- Hans Christian Andersen's "Thumbelina", as well as Don Bluth's movie adaptation.
+- Hans Christian Andersen's "Thumbelina", as well as Don Bluth's movie adaptation see Thumbelina's one true love hear her singing about finding love.

 - Subverted, in the correct use of the term, in Sirena, since it's a Perspective Flip on the Siren myths.